marcoscodas/classicube-riscv/README.md

 2. Launch ClassiCube

 The script places the Zink launch wrapper in the source directory.
-Bash

 # Navigate to the built directory
 cd ~/src/ClassiCube

-# Launch the game with automatic Zink acceleration and fullscreen enabled
+# Launch the game with automatic Zink acceleration
 ./ClassiCube

-You can still pass additional arguments (like --debug):
-Bash

-./ClassiCube --debug

 # Licensing